 Course Requirements

 Sixty-six credit hours of coursework are required as a minimum for graduation.
-Of those hours, 22 are in prescribed Bible Exposition courses, 18 hours are in prescribed Systematic Theology courses, 14 hours are in Counseling Ministry courses, and 12 hours are in elective courses.
+Of those hours, 22 are in prescribed Bible Exposition courses, 18 hours are in prescribed Systematic Theology courses, 21 hours are in Counseling Ministry courses and electives, and 5 hours are in spiritual formation and internship.
 The MACO requires that four courses (i.e., four 3-hour courses for a total of 12 hours) be completed in real-time.
+For information about the maximum amount of transfer credit available for the degree, see the Graduate Transfer Information page.

 Financial Aid